luminus-framework/luminus/resources/md/html_templating.md

 ### Filters

-Filters allow post processing the variables before they are rendered.
+Filters allow post-processing of the variables before they are rendered.
 For example, you can use a filter to convert the variable to upper case, compute a hash, or count the length.
 Filters are specified by using a `|` after the variable name, as can be seen below: